Examples of how to use quota sampling to advocate diversity and inclusion

 As part of another example, step into the shoes of a clothing brand owner who wants to see how she can serve her customers better.

-In the course of your research, you might stumble upon frustrations of the latter group who might be angry with an apparel industry that doesn’t design size-inclusive clothing.
+In the course of your research, you might stumble upon frustrations of the latter group, who might be angry with an apparel industry that doesn’t design size-inclusive clothing.

-Sometimes, in the absence of a sampling frame or a way to identify your whole target population, this technique may be the only resort you have to get some insights into your brand.
+Sometimes, in the absence of an easily accessible and organized sampling frame or a way to identify your whole target population, this technique may be the only resort you have to get some insights into your brand.